 | Tripadvisor Rating | 4.7/5 — Top attraction in Lucerne |

-The lake’s central location in the city of Lucerne makes it an ideal base for exploring iconic nearby destinations like Mount Pilatus and Mount Rigi.
+The city of Lucerne sits on the northwestern shore.
+It serves as the primary transport gateway for visitors exploring nearby peaks like Mount Pilatus and Mount Rigi.
 From Lucerne, visitors can have easy access to some of the most scenic destinations in Switzerland.

 Switzerland's rail and road network makes Lake Lucerne exceptionally easy to reach from every major city in the country.